Top Library Science Masters, Doctorates, & PhD Degree Programs in Minneapolis

 There is considerable diversity among library science degree programs.
 To help in your decision, we suggest that you read about programs and reach out to the schools about your specific interests and concerns.
 Some students may enter a library science graduate program with a career in mind, whether this is in administration, archives, or librarianship for children.
 If this is you, research the course syllabus to make sure it addresses your needs.

-Popular Schools with Information Sciences Programs – Degrees in Minneapolis
+Popular Schools with Library Science and Information Management Degrees in Minneapolis

 |Library and Information Science||St. Catherine University||MLIS|